Skip to main content

 • Think about your coverage needs, including how much health care you anticipate needing and whether your current level of life insurance provides enough protection.

 • Review your beneficiaries.
-Review your life insurance beneficiary information during the enrollment process (especially if your life situation has changed) and take this opportunity to make updates as needed.
+Review your life insurance beneficiary information during the enrollment process (especially if your life situation has changed) and take this opportunity to make updates in Workday as needed.
 Don’t forget your 401(k) beneficiary, too, which requires logging on to the Fidelity website.

 TIP: Think about the whole cost